-Storm restoration across Miami-Dade County
+Storm damage restoration across Miami-Dade County

 Miami-Dade County sits at roughly 6 feet above sea level on a low-lying limestone peninsula flanked by the Atlantic Ocean to the east and Biscayne Bay running through its core, making storm surge the primary life-safety threat: a direct Category 1 hurricane can push 1.5 feet or more of seawater into Zone A communities on barrier islands like Miami Beach, Key Biscayne, and Sunny Isles Beach, while a major Category 3-5 storm can drive surge several miles inland through the county's dense canal network.
 The county sits in a High Velocity Hurricane Zone (HVHZ), the highest wind-exposure classification in the continental United States, with design wind speeds of 170-200+ mph driving the most stringent building code in the country - a direct legacy of Hurricane Andrew (1992), which struck south Miami-Dade near Homestead and Kendall as a Category 5, causing over $25 billion in damage and remaining the benchmark event for regional construction standards.
 Hurricane Irma (2017) demonstrated the Bay-side surge threat specifically: 3-5 feet of inundation along the Biscayne Bay shoreline from Homestead to Brickell, with isolated peaks above 6 feet in Coconut Grove, while agricultural South Miami-Dade lost 50% of its crops.
 Inland flooding from the county's flat topography, porous limestone substrate, and extensive canal system compounds wind and surge damage: heavy rainfall from any slow-moving tropical system can inundate neighborhoods well outside coastal surge zones, and rising baseline sea levels (projected 10-17 inches above 2000 levels by 2040) are steadily reducing drainage margins countywide.